HarshitMishra4/Optimizing-IT-Support-Team-Performance-Using-Analytics/README.md

 Data sourced: CSV File containing 50,000 rows and 10 columns representing BMW Global sales, data is flat and clean with structured fields for numerical and catergorical values.

-The data includes all neccessary fields needed to answer key business questions such as
+The data includes all neccessary fields needed to answer key business questions such as:

 Mode, Year
 Region, Fuel_Type